X2O Media Player-C

 - X2O Media Player content (in C:\XpresenterContent)

-The X2O Media Player is pre-configured with a user called x2omedia.
-You can find the default password for this account on the Getting Started guide in the box.
+The X2O Media Player is pre-configured with a user called x2omedia that is set to Automatically Sign-in to Windows.
+You can find the default password for this account in the Getting Started guide inside the box.
 This password should be changed as part of proper security practice.

 The X2O Media Player is configured with security in mind.
 While some of this is achieved through well-known Windows practices, there are some additional adjustments that are less commonly used on Windows PCs.
 Those adjustments, as well as additional steps you must perform, are documented here.